Estimations of the Local Conditional Tail Average Treatment Effect: Conclusion

 \section{Conclusion}

-We have introduced the conditional tail average treatment effect (CTATE), defined as the difference between conditional tail expectations of potential outcomes.
-The CTATE is a valuable tool for policy evaluations, since it allows for capturing heterogeneity of treatment effects over different quantiles and is useful for detecting the second order stochastic dominance and for estimating the Lorenz curve.
-We have shown that a semiparametric method with a class of consistent loss functions proposed by \citet{FZ_2016}, can be used to estimate the CTATE under endogeneity.
-We also have derived pointwise asymptotic results for the statistical inference of the estimations.
-Some uniform asymptotic results are also discussed.
-Simulation results show that the proposed method works well in the presence of treatment endogeneity.
+We have introduced the conditional tail average treatment effect (CTATE), defined as the difference between CTEs of potential outcomes.
+The CTATE is a valuable tool for policy evaluations, as it allows for capturing the heterogeneity of treatment effects over different quantiles and is useful for detecting second order stochastic dominance and for estimating the Lorenz curve.
+We have developed a semiparametric method using a class of consistent loss functions proposed by \citet{FZ_2016} to estimate the CTATE for compliers under endogeneity.
+We also have derived asymptotic properties for our proposed estimator.
+Our simulation results show that the proposed method works well in the presence of treatment endogeneity.
 We apply our estimation approach to a policy evaluation for the JTPA program participation.
-We find that, only in the adult male worker case for which the estimation incorporates weighting adjustment for endogeneity, the CTATE is not statistically positive over all quantile levels.
-Yet, regardless of the presence of adjustment for endogeneity, our results also indicate that the QTE for both adult male and female workers is not statistically positive across all quantile levels.
-These empirical results suggest that the job training programs were beneficial for risk averse female workers.
+We find that, after adjustment for endogeneity, for the case of adult men, both the FOSD and SOSD relationships hardly held between earning distributions of those who participated in the JTPA and of those who did not.
+Yet, for adult women, the SOSD of earnings for the JTPA participant over those for non-participant appeared to hold.
+These empirical results suggest that the JTPA could be beneficial for the risk-averse female workers who complied with the assignment of the JTPA offer.